Jason Heyward Player Props: Dodgers vs. White Sox

-Jason Heyward -- with a slugging percentage of .538 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers versus the Chicago White Sox, with Lance Lynn on the mound, on June 13 at 10:10 PM ET.
+On Wednesday, Jason Heyward (batting .321 in his past 10 games) and the Los Angeles Dodgers face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 10:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Phillies.
+He racked up two hits (going 2-for-3) in his most recent appearance against the White Sox.

 Jason Heyward Game Info & Props vs. the White Sox